kianenigma/kianenigma.github.io/src/site/notes/Posts/Tech/On Documenting polkadot-sdk.md

 > [!example] For example, `SignedExtension`, a topic that is arguably already not well understood by our dev community, is being replaced with with `TransactionExtension`.
 We should ensure that this new feature comes with all the right foundational documentation needed for it to be used in the ecosystem, taught by our educators.

+### Awesome Lists

+There are so many cool developer tools out there, yet I am surprised to not often find them.
+I think the best way to aggregate these is indeed is a standard [`awesome-list`](https://github.com/sindresorhus/awesome).
+We have an [old one that is no longer maintained by Parity](https://github.com/substrate-developer-hub/awesome-substrate), and a new community driven [`awesome-dot`](https://github.com/haquefardeen/awesome-dot).
+I hope to see a consolidation of the two into `awesome-polkadot`, with a dedicated maintainer.